sghf/docs.opensvc.com/source/howto.getting.started.rst

         dev = {disk#1.exposed_devs[0]}
         mnt = /{name}/{disk#2.name}

+Here, we use a bridge so our two nodes demo1 and demo2 can access public network.

 The DEFAULT section in the service file describes the service itself: human readable name, nodes where the service is expected to run on...

 Every other section defines a resource managed by the service.